bioinfo-pf-curie/proteinfold/docs/installation.md

 # with the src and build folders
 geniac init -w ${WORK_DIR} ${GIT_URL}
 cd ${WORK_DIR}

+# As the building of apptainer/singularity requires more than 16GB of RAM memory,
+# it is highly recommended to define a dedicated folder on your filesystem.
+# This folder will be used instead of the RAM
+export APPTAINER_TMPDIR=$HOME/tmp/apptainer_tmpdir
+mkdir -p $APPTAINER_TMPDIR

 # Install the pipeline with the singularity images
 geniac install . ${INSTALL_DIR} -m singularity